 Angelo joined the Saint Philip faculty in 2014 and has since served as music teacher, educator and music department coordinator.

-Barbara has been teaching at St Philip School since 2014.
+Gaetano has been teaching at St. Philip School since 2022.